-Content: the kids either knew the content or they didn’t; that was a big case of why they missed the question (e.g. adding fractions).
+1. Content: Students either knew the content or they didn’t; that was a big case of why they missed the question (e.g. adding fractions).

-Vocabulary: they didn’t understand the wording of the question that would sometimes throw them off (e.g. “denominator”).
+2. Vocabulary: Students didn’t understand the wording of the question and it would sometimes throw them off (e.g. “denominator”).

-One is the type of question.
-Do kids know how to drag-and-drop?
+3. Question Type: Do students know how to drag and drop?
 Can they interact with it?
 What about those checkbox questions?
-Checkbox questions drop scores by 30% – 40%, depending on how strong the kids are on the content.
-So that’s a big one!
+Checkbox questions drop scores by 30% – 40%, depending on how strong students are on the content.

-Then the type of strategic thinking (e.g. recognizing operations).
-How good are the kids at reading a word problem, and knowing if it’s add, subtract, multiply, divide?
-Take a look at these 10 types of strategic thinking.
-You may be familiar with some of them, you may have seen the language with some of them.
-But are there any of these types of strategic thinking that you’re like: ‘Well, what exactly does he mean by that?
-What types are there?’
+4. Strategic Thinking: Then the type of strategic thinking (e.g. recognizing operations).
+How good are the students at reading a word problem, and knowing if it’s asking them to add, subtract, multiply, or divide?
+Take a look at these 10 types of strategic thinking:

-Let’s take a look at a question type with two types of strategic thinking: Situational Analysis with Comparing – so they have to compare all of this to each other.
+Let’s take a look at a question type with two types of strategic thinking: Situational Analysis with Comparing – so they have to compare all of these to each other.

-It’s in a checkbox format.
-So we’re seeing kids score ~19% on this question on the IAB.
-Why is that?
-Because they’re only checking one box and it’s the tech; but a lot of the times, they’re just looking at the part of the statement here, but are not looking at the deeper reasoning behind it.
-So a situational analysis question forces kids to really look at it in depth one at a time.
-You’ll see comparing questions show up a lot in checkboxes, and a lot in the tables.
-And they really affect the kids scores: when the data comes back on this, it looks like your kids don’t know place value.
-But it was the type of question that got them, not because they didn’t know the place value.
+We’re seeing students score ~19% on checkbox questions on the IAB.
+A situational analysis question forces students to really look at each question in depth one at a time.
+You’ll see comparing questions show up a lot in checkboxes and they really affect the student scores: when the data comes back on this, it often looks like your students don’t know place value, but it was the type of question that got them, not because they didn’t know the place value.

 SBAC Question and Strategy Analysis

-These are the four questions that teachers want to be asking themselves, when they see a test release item like this:
+These are the four questions that teachers should be asking themselves when they see a test release an item like this:

 1) What’s the content?
-So in this case, we’re comparing fractions to whole numbers.
+In this case, we’re comparing fractions to whole numbers.

-4) What’s the strategic thinking?
+4) What’s the type of strategic thinking?
 What kind of strategic thinking do you see being asked for here?
 Comparative thinking, since we’re comparing whole numbers.
 Algebraic thinking, because we have missing numbers that we’re trying to put in there.
 Then conditional thinking: there are tons of answers that will make this true.
-But I have to meet each condition in order to get this question right, and I have to do it for every single one of these – but I make a mistake on one of them, it’s all done.

-So teachers need to be able to not only recognize questions, but they need to be able to create activities that help generate algebraic thinking, conditional thinking, comparative thinking.
+Teachers need to be able to not only recognize questions, but they need to be able to create activities that help generate algebraic thinking, conditional thinking, and comparative thinking.
 Textbooks don’t necessarily do things like this; textbooks tend to really focus on their computation and their word problems.
-So when kids get things like that last problem we saw, they struggle because they’ve never seen anything quite like it.
+When students get to the problem above, they struggle because they’ve never seen anything quite like it.

-Analyze the questions, recognize the kind of strategic thinking, and then have the tools they need to get there: this will help improving SBAC scores.
-But most of the time, this kind of conversation isn’t going on.
+First, you must analyze the questions, recognize the kind of strategic thinking, and then have the tools that students need to get there: this will help improve SBAC scores.

 Learn How to Bring Classtime to your Institution: